This page lists key requirements and behaviors of containers in Cloud Run.

 - Data written to the filesystem does not persist when the container instance is stopped.

-In response to incoming requests, each revision of a service is automatically scaled to a certain number of container instances, each of which runs the deployed container image.
+In response to incoming requests, a service is automatically scaled to a certain number of container instances, each of which runs the deployed container image.

-When a revision does not receive any traffic, it is scaled down to zero container instances.
+When a revision does not receive any traffic, it is scaled in to the minimum number of container instances configured (zero by default).

 Container instance resources